 Avoid paint strippers by removing paint from old hardware using a hot water bath.

+If you’re looking for the best way to remove paint from metal try this technique.
 Soak painted hardware in hot water to loosen many layers of paint and make cleaning much easier.

 If you want to strip paint from metal without the nasty fumes and mess of chemical strippers, just fill a slow cooker with water and set the dial to high.
 The heat and moisture will soften the paint, and often it will fall off as a single piece.